Raw feeding: Zoonotic risk

 A possible risk of raw feeding is that of human infection caused by direct or indirect exposure to bacterial pathogens in raw meat and animal stools.
 A small study investigated the levels of Salmonella in the stool of 10 dogs that ate a raw diet.
 It was found that 80% of the raw diets tested positive for Salmonella and 30% of the stool samples from dogs fed raw food contained Salmonella.
 None of the control dogs fed a commercial feed contained Salmonella.
 The authors of the study concluded that dogs on a raw food diet may be a source of environmental contamination, although they caution about the generalizability of their results due to the small number of dogs studied.
 Cats being fed raw meat can also increase the risk of toxoplasmosis as well as other foodborne illnesses.

-In addition to raw food diets, commercial dog food may also contain Salmonella contamination.
-The Centers for Disease Control and Prevention released a general warning about Salmonella contamination of commercial dry dog food and treats.

 As a result of the potential animal and human health risks, some agencies assert that the risks inherent in raw feeding outweigh the purported benefits.
 Despite such concerns, there is no known incidence of humans being infected with Salmonella by cats and dogs fed a raw diet.
 There have been isolated cases of humans contracting Salmonella from household pets, but it is undetermined whether raw food was the cause.
 The FDA recommends cleaning and disinfecting all surfaces that come in contact with raw meat, as well as thorough hand washing to reduce the risk of infection.